Partners from Maitri Trust visit LISTO schools in Mexico

 Jo Davies began working with Maitri in 2009 and was the Trust’s first employee.
 It was not intended to be a long-term post.
 However, she was soon bitten by the development bug and by the Board’s values.
 Like the Trust, Jo’s role has evolved and she now heads up a team of five.
 She continues to manage Trust partnerships while working with the Board to help set strategy and ensure Maitri adheres to its core principles.
 Previously, Jo spent twelve years in the investment management industry, previously working with some of the Stewart Investors team.
 She holds a BA (Hons) in Modern Languages and a Post Graduate Certificate in Education.

 Luke Aspinall joined the Maitri team in 2014.
-He manages a portfolio of the Trust’s partnerships, along with co-ordinating a number of in-house projects.
+He manages a portfolio of the Trust’s partnerships, along with coordinating a number of in-house projects.
 Luke is particularly interested in the crossover between the private and third sector.
 He has formerly worked for the Global Fund to fight AIDS, Tuberculosis and Malaria, the National Health Service in the UK and a health policy organisation.
-Luke holds an MA (Hons) in Modern Languages and an MA in European Union Studies.
+Luke holds a MA (Hons) in Modern Languages and a MA in European Union Studies.

 Maitri Trust: Improving the quality of education primarily in India, South Africa and Mexico